Skip to content

 just cli getmempoolinfo

-# Get a new address (requires wallet to be loaded)
+# Get a new address from the faucet wallet

 # Send a raw transaction